fletch-spec/Server/README.md

 # Goals
-automate code representation communication formats that discover abilities to create something beyond understanding of self. stream my consciousness online
+automate code representation communication formats that discover abilities to create something beyond understanding of self. stream my consciousness online document the ego and how it affects our awareness

 # Discord
 https://discord.gg/ujBRUyAYDt